RAMENtheNOODLES/PackwizGUI/README.md

 > [!important]
-> PackwizGUI for `VB.net` is currently not recommended for use.
+> PackwizGUI for `VB.net` is currently not recommended for use, and as of May 29th, 2024, it is now archived.
 >
-> Please checkout the new PackwizGUI [here](https://github.com/RAMENtheNOODLES/packwizgui-electron)
+> Please use PackwizGUI for Electron, [here](https://github.com/RAMENtheNOODLES/packwizgui-electron)

 # What is PackwizGUI?
 PackwizGUI is a tool that wraps around the `packwiz` CLI to provide an easier experience in using [packwiz](https://packwiz.infra.link/).